Japan Heritage: A Feast for the Senses in Gifu, the Land with Ties to Oda Nobunaga

 Now let's look inside.

 You will notice a decorative icy pattern gleaming out from the wall of snow.
-This place might be actually a church of ice!
+This place might actually be a church of ice!

 Is This Bar Really Made of Ice?